vrnaik/docker/README.md

 ```sh
 docker run -p 8080:80 -d nginx // runs the container in the background
 ```
-> -the `-d` flag in above command runs the container in the background and all the logs are stored to review it later. <br />
+> - the `-d` flag in above command runs the container in the background and all the logs are stored to review it later. <br />
-> -above command will return the SHA Hashcode and run the container in background. <br />
+> - above command will return the SHA Hashcode and run the container in background. <br />
-> -we can use command `docker log 922590` to view log of container running in the background. <br />
+> - we can use command `docker log 922590` to view log of container running in the background. <br />
 ---

 ```sh